cms-outreach/ispy-analyzers/README.md

 This package is for production of event display files for the CMS experiment at the LHC.
-This particular branch is for use with the CMS public data release of 2015.
+This particular branch is for use with the release of the 2012 CMS public dataset.
 See http://opendata.cern.ch for more information (and context for the instructions below).

 To produce files in the VM open a terminal with the X terminal emulator (an icon bottom-left of the VM screen) and input the commands as explained below.